catherine-n/climateplus2025/2.Modeling/2.3.YOLO+U-Net/README.md

 ## Step 7 : Model evaluaton

-* Reconstruct a 12,500 × 12,500 image from all U-Net output patches.
+* Reconstruct a 12,500 × 12,500 JSON map from all U-Net output patches(Use JSON format, not images)
+    - Use Method 2 in the code.
+(Method 1 uses images, not JSON)
 * **Overlapping pixels are resolved by precision priority: Background > Panel > Pool > Heater.**
 * Use `.csv` metadata from YOLO tiles to aligh with its original location
 * Resize Ground Truth masks to 320 × 320 for patch-level comparison.